huiminliuresearch/huiminliuresearch.github.io3/_pages/projects.md

 horizontal: false
 ---

-- Philadelphia International Airport Passenger Survey Project I work as a major research assistant in this project from July 2021 to now.
-I participated in every steps of this project from proposal design, questionnaire design, onsite survey, data analysis to report writing.
+- **Philadelphia International Airport Passenger Survey Project.** Worked as a major research assistant (Jul.
+2021 - Jun.
+2022) at US-Asia Research Center of Tourism and Hospitality, Temple University.

-- Monitoring Center of UNWTO Sustainable Tourism Observatories I worked as an intern at UNWTO International Network of Sustainable Tourism Observatories in July, September and October 2018 in tourism destinations Xishuangbanna, Yunnan and Kanas, Xinjiang, China.
-I collaborated with my team members and conducted onsite obeservation, interview and questionnaire survey and wrote reports on destination sustainability.

-- BES Culture Tourism Group
-I worked as an intern at BES Culture Tourism Group in Beijing, China in July 2017.
-I helped design tourism planning reports for tourism destinations.
+  - **Responsibilities:**
+    - Participated in project bidding.
+    - Involved in proposal writing.
+    - Designed questionnaires.
+    - Conducted onsite surveys.
+    - Carried out monthly analysis and report writing.
+    - Conducted final analysis and authored the final report.

+- **Report on the American Tourists Market to China.** Worked as research assistant (Oct.
+2020 – Dec.
+2020) at US-Asia Research Center of Tourism and Hospitality, Temple University.
+  - **Responsibilities:**
+    - Conducted data analysis and wrote the report.

+- **Sustainable Tourism Report of Kanas, Xinjiang, China.** Worked as research intern (Sep.
+2018 - Oct.
+2018) at UNWTO & Sun Yat-sen University.
+  - **Responsibilities:**
+    - Participated in the design of questionnaires and interview questions.
+    - Conducted onsite surveys and interviews.
+    - Wrote the report.

+- **Sustainable Tourism Report of Xishuangbanna, Yunnan, China.** Worked as research intern (Jul.
+2018 - Aug.
+2018) at UNWTO & Sun Yat-sen University.
+  - **Responsibilities:**
+    - Participated in the design of questionnaires and interview questions.
+    - Conducted onsite surveys and interviews.
+    - Wrote the report.